-Top 10 Hidden Gems and Best-Kept Secrets in Arizona
+Top 10 Hidden Gems and Best-Kept Secrets of Arizona

-From what I could see at that moment, Arizona had a profusion of exciting hidden gems and best-kept secrets.
+From what I could see at that point of our journey, Arizona had a profusion of exciting hidden gems and best-kept secrets.
 Its lesser-known destinations overshadowed all of the popular attractions we had visited a year ago.

 Northern Arizona, Hidden gems and best-kept secrets - Roads and Destinations.